Get insider access

 1.9

-The Raycon Fitness Earbuds' passive soundstage performance is bad, which is to be expected for in-ear headphones.
-Due to their design, they bypass your outer ear, which needs to be activated by sound resonances to produce an out-of-head audio experience.
-As a result, sound is perceived as coming from inside your head and doesn't sound as open as that produced by open-back headphones.
+Their passive soundstage performance is bad, but that's common with in-ear headphones.
+Due to their design, their sound bypasses your outer ear, which needs to be activated by sound resonances to produce an out-of-head audio experience.
+You'll perceive sound as coming from inside your head, and the soundstage doesn't sound as open or spacious as that produced by open-back headphones.

 0